 In the soft decadence of dripping spoonfuls of desserts on a winter’s night, the need for warmth, at least for those in colder hemispheres, often translates into a craving for indulgent foods.
 Whipping up intricate sweet fares can feel like such a task though after removing snow-encrusted boots with half-frozen fingers.
-This recipe of roasted winter fruit puts your drying up apples or pears to use and is an easy 30-minute dish to serve up to warm up your bones… – Almila
+This recipe of roasted winter fruit puts your dried up apples or pears to use and is an easy 30-minute dish to serve up with a ceramic frying pan for the perfect dessert… – Almila

 - Pre-heat the oven to 425 degrees Fahrenheit as you prepare the pears or apples and the sauce.

 - Slice your preferred fruit in half, leaving the peel on and coring out the seeds.

 - Heat a small pot over low heat with your preferred oil, sweetener, and coconut sugar.

 - Line a pyrex or ceramic pan with the fruits and pour over the syrup when it’s ready.